sylk80/Connect_Four/docs/NOTES.md

 :dart: Game should be created :heavy_check_mark:

-:dart: Players should be initialized
+:dart: Players should be initialized :heavy_check_mark:

 :dart: Rack should be initialized